 Fortunately, it's possible to turn off automatic updates in Windows 10, both by pausing them temporarily for up to 35 days, or — if you're feeling more reckless —by disabling them all together so you can install them manually when you're ready.

-In our guide below, we'll walk you through both options, as well as reveal how you can use a free program to turn off automatic updates at the click of a button.
+In our guide below, we'll walk you through both options, as well as reveal how you can use a free program to turn off automatic updates with the click of a button.

 How to turn off automatic updates: Pause updates